JKU-ICG/AOS/AOS for Drone Swarms/README.md

 # AOS for Drone Swarms

-This Weave (FWF&DFG) funded basic research project is on exploring AOS for moving targets, in paricular using drone swarms.
-It is in collaboration with the German Aerospace Center (DLR) and the Otto-von-Guericke University Magdeburg.
+This Weave ([FWF](https://www.fwf.ac.at/en/) & [DFG](https://www.dfg.de/en/index.jsp)) funded basic research project is on exploring AOS for moving targets, in paricular using drone swarms.
+It started in April 2023 and is in collaboration with the German Aerospace Center (DLR) and the Otto-von-Guericke University Magdeburg.

 ## Synthetic Aperture Sensing for Occlusion Removal with Drone Swarms